 Email

-THE NOMINATION PROCESS FOR 2025 NOW OPEN.
-The deadline for nominations is 15 January 2025.
+THE NOMINATION PROCESS FOR 2026 IS NOW OPEN.
+The deadline for nominations was 15 January 2026.

 First awarded in 1998.